CalebCoughenour/Calebs-Phenomenal-Pizza-Corner/README.md

 Describe: Pizza()

-Test: "It should return a string with toppings and a size"
+Test: "It should return a string with toppings"
-Code: let newPizza = new Pizza(["Pepperoni", "Olives"], "Medium");
+Code: let newPizza = new Pizza(["Pepperoni", "Olives"]);
-Expected Output: newPizza {toppings: ["Pepperoni", "Olives"], size: "Medium"}
+Expected Output: newPizza {toppings: ["Pepperoni", "Olives"]}

-Test:
-Code:
+Describe: addToppings()

+Test: "It should add a topping to Pizza object toppings if it hasn't been added and return true"
+Code: let newPizza = new Pizza;
+addToppings("Pepperoni");
-Expected Output:
+Expected Output: newPizza {toppings: ["Pepperoni"]}
+                  true

 Test: